LiBinNLP/DynGL/README.md

 ## Installation

-`DyGLSDP` can be installed from source, you can also clone the repo and run it in IDE (i.e. Pycharm):
+`DynGL-SDP` can be installed from source, you can also clone the repo and run it in IDE (i.e. Pycharm):
 ```sh
 $ git clone https://github.com/LiBinNLP/DyGLSDP && cd parser
 $ python setup.py install